pie-dao/docs/papers/piedao.md

 ### A staking model for active delegated governance

-In the following pages, we introduce a DAO governance model that is designed to create an operative commission within the DAO to work on a specific task, with aligned incentives via staking to boost participation and punish misbehave via slashing.
+In the following pages, we introduce a DAO governance model that is designed to create an operative committee within the DAO to work on a specific task, with aligned incentives via staking to boost participation and punish misbehavior via slashing.

-DAOs with a large number of token holders often suffer a common condition, low participation in day-to-day activities.
+DAOs with a large number of token holders often suffer a common condition: low participation in day-to-day activities.
 The vast majority of holders are voting only for high impact/controversial proposals.
-A few are instead voting often on operative decisions without getting rewarded or explicit delegation.
+A few are instead voting often on operational decisions without getting rewarded or explicit delegation.

 This model aims to change that.

 ### Stakeholders

 **DOUGH Token Holders**: DOUGH is the most important asset for decision making.
 Any decision can be taken or revoked using DOUGH.
 DOUGH is a non-transferable asset that has the sole purpose of facilitating participation in the PieDAO governance mechanism.
-Holders of DOUGH have the ability to vote on decisions in the DAO and exit the DAO \(aka ragequit\) whenever there is not an active vote that they initiated.
+Holders of DOUGH have the ability to vote on decisions in the DAO and exit the DAO \(aka rage-quit\) whenever there is not an active vote that they initiated.

 **FLOUR Token Holders**: DOUGH holders can burn DOUGH for FLOUR at any time.
 FLOUR is free to transfer, trade, and stake.
 One DOUGH can always be burned for one FLOUR.

-**Committee member**: In order to become a Committee member a candidate has to stake FLOUR into the election contract, the candidate's stake sets the upper limit on what others can stake towards their candidacy.
+**Committee member**: In order to become a Committee member a candidate has to stake FLOUR into the election contract.
+The candidate's stake sets the upper limit on what others can stake towards their candidacy.
 The Candidate Stake represents 5% of the maximum amount on what others can stake towards their candidacy.

 Elected members must vote on questions raised by members of the PieDAO community.
 They may vote YES, NO, or ABSTAIN.
 Failure to vote results in the slashing of a portion of that member's stake.

 A Committee member can charge a fee on rewards generated by delegated funds.
 Such fee is extracted to the Committee member at the end of each epoch providing the Committee member has not been slashed for lack of participation.

-**Delegators:** FLOUR holders delegating to a `Committee member` in order to generate more DOUGH.
+**Delegators:** DOUGH holders can delegate to a `Committee member` in order to generate more DOUGH.

-### Commission election
+### Commission Elections

-Once per epoch \(`t = number of blocks in the epoch)`, per committee, an election is held to pick an amount \(`n = number of members to elect for the commission)` of committee members.
+Once per epoch \(`t = number of blocks in the epoch)`, per committee, an election is held to pick an amount \(`n = number of members to elect for the commission)` of committee members.   \
 The election runs from `startBlock` to `endBlock`, once `endBlock` is passed the `n` candidates with the most FLOUR staked on them win the election and serve for the epoch unless removed.

 ### Misconduct and Slashing

-The system recognizes 3 security threat levels to the system, each level of penalty, represented in percentage point, indicated the amount slashed according to level.
+The system recognizes 3 security threat levels to the system.
+Each level of penalty, represented in percentage points, indicates the amount slashed according to level.

 **Level 1** Misconducts that are likely to happen eventually to most participants.
 Proposed slashing 10.0% of the stake.